cimug-org/CIMTool/index.md

 To use these features, check the SQL and java builder options on the summary page of your CIM profile.
 SQL and java artifacts will be created.
 The database structure is described in the CIMTool help.

-correction: a regression in version 1.5.4 affecting mRID fields in SQL artifacts was fixed.
+**correction:** a regression in version 1.5.4 affecting mRID fields in SQL artifacts was fixed.

-### Release 1.5.4
+### Release 1.5.4 [12-May-2009]
-enhancement: A description can be added to a profile and edited on the profile editor detail tab.
+**enhancement:** A description can be added to a profile and edited on the profile editor detail tab.
 It will appear in the HTML documentation and as an annotation to any XML schema.

-enhancement: The profile envelope name is now preserved when profiles or projects containing profiles are exported and imported.
+**enhancement:** The profile envelope name is now preserved when profiles or projects containing profiles are exported and imported.
 It, and the description, are stored within the profile OWL file and it is edited on the detail tab instead of the property dialog box.

-### Release 1.5.3
+### Release 1.5.3 [09-Mar-2009]
-enhancement: HTML profile documentation changed to more closely follow the part 301 format.
+**enhancement:** HTML profile documentation changed to more closely follow the part 301 format.
 Inherited members are shown for each class, grouped by superclass.

-### Release 1.5.2
+### Release 1.5.2 [01-Feb-2009]
-enhancement: accept comments encoded in as 'description' tags from some XMI documents generated by EA
+**enhancement:** accept comments encoded in as 'description' tags from some XMI documents generated by EA

-correction: the outline and add/remove display was not updating following the assignment of a type to an element (ie a profile property).
+**correction:** the outline and add/remove display was not updating following the assignment of a type to an element (ie a profile property).

-### Release 1.5.1
+### Release 1.5.1 [21-Jan-2009]
-enhancement: updated CIMTool help
+**enhancement:** updated CIMTool help

-correction: the remap profile to schema function failed for some profiles
+**correction:** the remap profile to schema function failed for some profiles

 package with eclipse 3.4 platform for windows (no JDT hence lighter download)